John Blennerhassett (1769–1794)

 John Blennerhassett (1769 – 6 July 1794) was an Anglo-Irish politician.

 Blennerhassett was the son of William Blennerhassett and Catherine Johnson, and the great-grandson of John Blennerhassett.
-He was educated at Trinity College, Dublin, graduating with a master's in 1792.
-Between 1790 and his death in 1794 Blennerhassett sat in the Irish House of Commons as the Member of Parliament for Kerry.
+He was educated at Trinity College Dublin, graduating with a master's in 1792.
+Between 1790 and his death in 1794 Blennerhassett sat in the Irish House of Commons as the Member of Parliament for County Kerry.
 He was unmarried when he died.